Octant (instrument): Use and adjustment

 Use and adjustment of the octant is essentially identical to the navigator's sextant.

 Other reflecting instruments

 Hadley's was not the first reflecting quadrant.
 Robert Hooke invented a reflecting quadrant in 1684 and had written about the concept as early as 1666.
 Hooke's was a single-reflecting instrument.
+Edmond Halley also designed a reflecting quadrant in 1692, though it is unlikely that he constructed it.
 Other octants were developed by Jean-Paul Fouchy and Caleb Smith in the early 1730s, however, these did not become significant in the history of navigation instruments.